szyablitsky/go-card-deck-api/README.md

 # go-card-deck-api

-This is sample Golang API server
+Sample Golang API server

+Build and install by typing `go install` in a shell.